 In the case of a full structural survey, or building survey, it’s built a detailed report on the condition and the construction of a residential or commercial property.
 It’s mostly used for buyers/ investors considering older properties, buildings that have been renovated, or those that are in an obviously dilapidated state.

+This type of survey process typically involves several steps.
+First, the surveying team will conduct a visual inspection of the site to identify any potential hazards or challenges.
 A visual inspection survey is including any intrusive testing, to assess the condition of the structure and provide a report with advice for remedial repairs.

 Our experts will provide a detailed report that will contain important elements such as :